 I need to get help for my child as soon as possible.
 How can you help?

 If you are worried that your child may cause immediate harm to themselves or others, call 911 for Emergency Services and explain the situation to the dispatcher.

 If your child is showing signs of being in a crisis, call the Crisis Response line for Anoka County at 763-755-3801.
 The line is open all day, every day, and the call is free.
 The Crisis Response line is for both adults and children.
 Learn about Crisis Services.

 Urgent psychiatric appointment

-Urgent psychiatric appointments for children are available at only a few providers in Anoka County.
-You must get a referral to use these providers.
-Call Children's Mental Health at 763-712-2722 to get the right referral and release forms.
+Urgent psychiatric appointments for children are available at only a few providers in Anoka.
+Call us at Children's Mental Health 324-1430 to get the right referral and release forms.

 Does your child have an Individualized Education Plan (IEP), a special education evaluation, or a previous psychological evaluation?
 Those evaluations will make getting an appointment easier, but they are not required for a psychiatric appointment.

 Children's Mental Health can talk with you about your child’s needs and provide you with information on both community resources and the application process for voluntary county services.
 To learn more, see Children's Mental Health or call us at 763-324-1430.

 I'm worried about the cost.
 How will I pay for my child's mental health treatment?

 Most health insurance policies have coverage for behavioral health treatments, including counseling, psychiatric treatment, inpatient and outpatient treatment, medications and more.